mugen609/bigbox-native-res-setup/GameMaze.md

 ## Overview
 The idea is to create a unified emulation platform that preserves the authentic visual experience of retro gaming while providing modern convenience: Instead of separate devices for different eras or accepting visual compromises, you get one system that handles everything from 1980s arcade cabinets to current-generation Switch games - all displaying at their original resolutions before being properly upscaled by dedicated hardware.
 The key breakthrough is outputting true native resolutions (tested from 160p up to 1080p) over HDMI to modern scalers, something most PCs and emulation distributions can't achieve.
 Combined with gamepad-only operation through BigBox and standardized controls via REWASD, the result feels like using a premium retro console rather than managing a collection of emulators on a computer.
 The system aims at removing the usual drawbacks of PC emulation: no keyboard/mouse dependency, no resolution mismatches, no juggling between different interfaces.
 You boot directly into a unified game library, select any title from four decades of gaming, and it launches at the correct resolution with consistent controls - exactly as these games were meant to be experienced, but on modern displays.

 ![DQ6](/images/DQ6.jpg)
+*Dragon Quest 6 on SNES in native resolution*

 ### Key Features
 - Pixel-Perfect Visuals: Every game runs at its native resolution, upscaled to a modern display with CRT shaders.